Joel RL Phelps: Career

 Phelps left Silkworm in 1994 in the middle of a tour, and recorded an album in 1995 with members of other bands such as Jessamine, Citizens' Utilities, and the Deflowers.
-He primarily performed with a trio which was himself, Bill Herzog (Jesse Sykes and the Sweet Hereafter, Sunn O)))), and Robert Mercer (Treasure State).
+He primarily performed with a trio which was himself, Bill Herzog (Jesse Sykes and the Sweet Hereafter, Earth, Sunn O)))), and Robert Mercer (Treasure State).
 The band, known as The Downer Trio shares instrumentation with Phelps primarily on vocals and guitar, Robert Mercer on bass, and William Herzog on drums.
 The group continues recording, and touring, but with much less frequency than in the 1990s when there were tours with Damon and Naomi, and Mark Eitzel.
-The Trio has shared the stage with many notable acts such as Television, Billy Bragg, Low, Palace, Bonny Prince Billy, and Modest Mouse.
+The Trio has shared the stage with many notable acts such as Television, Billy Bragg, Low, Palace, Bonny Prince Billy, Elliott Smith, and Modest Mouse.
 They occasionally play as The Downer Quartet when joined by Scott Malin.
 The band was dormant for nearly a decade as Phelps managed and overcame a drinking problem.
 They released their last album, Gala, in 2013.